akrasuski1/akrOS/doc/BasicWidgetTutorial.md

 specific programs suitable for specific cases - for example rover control.
 As a matter of convention, all widgets are saved in separate files, called `job_somename`, for example `job_vessel_stats`.
 The only other place you will have to edit in order to make your widget available in akrOS, is `program_list.ks`.
+The instructions about it are contained in that file itself, so I won't discuss it here.

 ## Basic widget structure